alexknowshtml/postmark-approved-wordpress-plugin/readme.txt

 == Changelog ==

+= v1.2 =

+* Arrays of recipients are now properly handled
+* HTML emails and Text Emails are now handled by checking the headers of the emails sent, and sends via Postmark appropriately.
+* Optional "Powered by Postmark" footer of sent emails.
+"Postmark solves your WordPress email problems.
+Send transactional email confidently using http://postmarkapp.com"
+* Add license to README and PHP file

 = v1.0.1 =
 * You can now optionally support Postmark by adding a credit to the bottom of emails.
 Checks to see if content type is text/html before adding a plain text message to the bottom of emails.
 * Sends Html Body to Postmark as well as Text Body for multipart emails.
 Multipart sends html with a text version for clients that don’t support html.